Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Testing the results and assumptions behind derivations of the resonant-interaction approximation

-We now consider three different derivations of the RWIA starting from the above equations.
-The \textbf{first} is based on a formal two-timescale perturbation approach (see \cite[][]{Benney-Saffman-1966:nonlinear}, or as outlined in the context of the weak wave turbulence approach to internal waves in, e.g., \cite[][]{Caillol-Zeitlin-2000:kinetic}, with the general multiple timescale perturbative method described in section 11.2 of \cite[][]{Bender-Orszag-1978:advanced}) applied to the momentum equation \eqref{eq:A-equation}.
-For this derivation, which is independent of the weak wave turbulence formalism, one assumes that the wave amplitude is a product of a slow amplitude varying as a function of $\tau={\epsilon}t$ and a faster changing linear wave oscillatory part varying as a function of $t$, \begin{linenomath*}
+The \textbf{first} derivation considered here is based on a formal two-timescale perturbation approach (see \citet[][]{Benney-Saffman-1966:nonlinear}, or as outlined in the context of the weak wave turbulence approach to internal waves in, e.g., \citet[][]{Caillol-Zeitlin-2000:kinetic}, with the general multiple timescale perturbative method described in Section 11.2 of \citet[][]{Bender-Orszag-1978:advanced}) applied to the amplitude equation \eqref{eq:A-equation}.
+We start by assuming that the solution can be expanded in the small parameter, $\epsilon$, namely, \begin{linenomath*}

+\end{linenomath*} and the slow time scale is defined as $\tau=\epsilon t$.
+The zeroth order variable simply satisfies the linear equation, \begin{linenomath*}